Driving the Golden Circle, Iceland: Stops, Itinerary, Route Map and Tips!

 iceland golden circle map

-Gullfoss is a waterfall on the north east corner of the Golden Circle Tour.
-Gullfoss actually means 'Golden Falls' in Icelandic.
+So Gullfoss is on the north east corner of the Golden Circle Tour and it actually means 'Golden Falls' in Icelandic.
 This was my absolute favourite stop on the Golden Circle.
 Gullfoss is simply breathtaking and you've got to go there!

 #6 KERIð, Kerith or Kerid Volcanic Crater Lake